ephman89/miniGolf/README.md

 1. The game must be designed for an HTML Canvas using Javascript

+yup

 2. The game must have levels, controls, and NOT be a copy of an easily Googleable game (by Mr. Theiss and Mr. Stout)

 levels are different holes and controls is mouse

 3. The game must have multiple objectives

 objectives is dodging traps and getting fewest strokes while getting to the hole

 4. The game must be designed to support both single and multiplayer modes on the same laptop

 Multiplayer is 2 people playing at the same time but they are racing to get the fewest strokes.
 If you fall in a trap you go to the start of the level.
-When u complete a level you get a ball up to 3 balls.
+When u complete a level you get a new ball up to 3 balls.

 5. The game must have objects, characters, and/or sprites

-Your ball can be a picture that you chose from the beginning.
-Levels will be designed with obstacles and crap
+Your ball is a character of sorts.
+Levels will be designed with obstacles and crap see above

 6. Must have an overlay or some way of viewing game states during play (having score on screen does not count)

 the number of balls and what hole your on

 7. The game must have one experimental feature

-The levels will be creative and different and increasingly hard
+The levels will be creative and different and increasingly hard.
+The creativity is in the designs of the holes.